Basic concepts of flexbox

 The result of this is that your items will all line up in a row, using the size of the content as their size in the main axis.
 If there are more items than can fit in the container, they will not wrap but will instead overflow.
 If some items are taller than others, all items will stretch along the full length of the cross-axis.

-You can see in the live example below how this looks.
-Try editing the items or adding additional items to test the initial behavior of flexbox.
+You can see in the live sample below how this looks.
+Click "Play" to open the example in the MDN Playground and edit the items or add new items to try out the initial behavior of flexbox:

 Changing flex-direction